cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 operate on them except as described in this document.
-In particular, implementations **MUST NOT** define any external ristretto255 or decaf448 interface as operating on arbitrary curve points, and they **MUST NOT** construct group elements except via decoding, the one-way map, or group operations on other valid group elements per (#interface).
+In particular, implementations **MUST NOT** define any external ristretto255 or decaf448 interface as operating on arbitrary curve points, and they **MUST NOT** construct group elements except via decoding, the element derivation function, or group operations on other valid group elements per (#interface).
 They are however allowed to apply any optimization strategy to the internal representations as long as it doesn't change the exposed behavior of the API.